mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 }
 ```

-That's because I see `function*` as a type declaration.
+That's because I see the `function*` string as a type declaration.
 So for me:

 * `function` = a regular function,
 * `function*` = a generator function.

-Similarily, I like to think of a `yield*` as a single keyword (and hence written together), separate from `yield`, because it is basically a completely different mechanism.
+Similarly, I like to think of a `yield*` as a single keyword (and hence written together), separate from `yield`.
+That's because it is basically a completely different mechanism, so in my mind, it makes sense to have a separate keyword for it.

 But Kyle has some equally strong arguments, which you can read about [here](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/es6%20%26%20beyond/ch3.md#generators).

 So ultimately just choose what you prefer and stick with it.
-At the end it doesn't really matter.
-What's important is that you actually understand deeply the mechanisms under the syntax.
+In the end, it doesn't really matter.
+What's important is that you actually understand deeply the mechanisms under that syntax.

 ## Conclusion

-Uff...
+Uhh...
 That was a lot!

 But I hope that at this point you feel that you understand generators very, very deeply.

-And I am beyond excited, because finally in the next article we will be able to put all this knowledge in practice, by combining generators with React!
+And I am beyond excited, because finally in the future article we will be able to put all this knowledge into practice, by combining generators with React!

 So if you don't want to miss those future articles, subscribe to me on [Twitter](https://twitter.com/m_podlasin).